null-Exception1/auto-kv-cache-eviction/amortized_precompute_mechanism.md

 | BFloat16/RoPE precision interaction | arXiv 2411.13476 | Confirmed — matches the accumulation-with-context-length and first-token-contribution claims in Claim C almost verbatim. |

 ---

-*Section 6 is the actual to-do list.
-Nothing past Phase 1 is worth building until the central tension in Claim B is resolved one way or the other.*